ryanlsmith4/wikipedia_graphs/readme.md

 ## Description
  We have all heard that it only takes so many clicks on wikipedia to reach philosophy.
 I plan to

- [] interact with wikipedia API or scrape wikipedia to get all the links on pages

  [] find the shorest path to philosphy from an arbitrary access point.

 [] find the average edges it takes to reach philosophy.